-The City's commitment to inclusive mobility will involve implementing pedestrian-friendly streets, well-connected cycling paths, accessible crossings, and safe environments for non-motorized transport users.
+The City's commitment to inclusive mobility will involve implementing pedestrian-friendly streets, well-connected cycling paths, accessible crossings, and safe environments for pedestrians and cyclists.
 Through these actions, the City will ensure that walking and cycling are viable, dignified travel options for all, creating a more inclusive, vibrant city where everyone can access opportunities and participate in daily life.

 Transport planning must be done in such a way that puts inclusivity at forefront.
-This means that accessibility by walking and cycling must be prioritised over other the mobility of motorised transport, and that any new or upgraded infrastructure provisions will consider these modes first.
+This means that accessibility by walking and cycling must be prioritised over the mobility of motorised transport, and that any new or upgraded infrastructure provisions will consider these modes first.
+New and upgraded infrastructure provisions should also be accessible for everyone.